joeywu63/financial_planner/d1/product-and-planning.md

  * Feel free (but not obligated) to use personas.
    You can create your personas as part of this Markdown file, or add a link to an external site (for example, [Xtensio](https://xtensio.com/user-persona/)).

- Our primary target users are financially-struggling students planning to, or currently in the process of applying to any medical school within Canada.
+ Our primary target users are **financially-struggling students planning to, or currently in the process of applying to any medical school within Canada**.
 Since our product focuses on centralizing cost information and delivering information on lower-cost alternatives, it is designed primarily with financially struggling prospective students in mind.
 However, prospective medical school students in general (regardless of financial status) can be considered secondary target users of our product.

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?